MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 15,250      | 15,500           | 2,078          | 0%           | 0                  |
 | 15,500      |                  | 2,000          | 0%           | 0                  |

-### Withholding changes for Colorado
+#### Withholding changes for Colorado
 The Personal Exemption is $4,200
-*Withholding rates for taxpayers filing as MAR*
+Withholding rates for taxpayers filing as *MAR*

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|
 | 0           | 11,800           | 0              | 0.00%        | 0                  |
 | 11,800      | And Over         | 0              | 4.63%        | 11,800             |

-*Withholding rates for taxpayers filing as SINGLE*
+Withholding rates for taxpayers filing as *SINGLE*

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|
 | 0           | 3,800            | 0              | 0.00%        | 0                  |
 | 3,800       | And Over         | 0              | 4.63%        | 3,800              |

-### Withholding changes for Connecticut
+#### Withholding changes for Connecticut
-*Withholding rates for taxpayers filing as A, D, and F changes made to tax amount on wages over $100,000, only those changed brackets shown in table below*
+Withholding rates for taxpayers filing as *A*, *D*, and *F* changes made to tax amount on wages over $100,000, only those changed brackets shown in table below

 | If Over     | But Not Over     | Tax Amount     | Tax Rate     | On Excess Over     |
 |-------------|------------------|----------------|--------------|--------------------|